dorkodu/sage/evangelism.md

 Sage is completely language agnostic and instead focuses on concepts and patterns that are achievable **no matter how you're building a Sage server. **Every language and every Sage implementation does things slightly differently.

-Think of it as a complete journey of what goes into building a Sage API, from design, to architectures, to implementation, and even documentation.
+Think of it as a complete journey of what goes into building an API, from design, to architectures, to implementation, and even documentation.

 ### So what is not Sage?